hapax/hapax.github.io/assets/chuzenji.md

 any properties of its own.
 It is in between, or around, but never "here".
-Appropriately enough, on the day I arrived, Chuzenji was swaddled in a blanket of fog and almost invisible; the town that wasn't there.
+Appropriately enough, on the day I arrived, Chuzenji was swaddled in a blanket of fog and almost invisible; I was in the town, but it was nowhere to be seen.
 I was on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, and Chuzenji was little more than a pitstop.